-Written by: Jay Meadows, Exemplars Chief Education Officer & Cornelis de Groot, Ph.D., Exemplars Secondary Math Editor
+Written by: Jay Meadows, Exemplars CEO & Cornelis de Groot, Ph.D., Exemplars Secondary Math Editor

-Twenty-five years ago, Dr. Ross Brewer, founder of Exemplars, sat in a warm farmhouse in upstate New York with Grant Wiggins and Jay McTighe and asked a very important question, “How do we determine if students can utilize the mathematics they are learning in the classroom to address and solve the complex problems they eventually will be asked to address in the “real world?”
-To answer this question, these leaders of education decided to employ performance tasks with the explicit purpose of putting students in the authentic role of the problem solver.
+More than twenty-five years ago, Dr. Ross Brewer, founder of Exemplars, along with others asked a very important question, “How do we determine if students can utilize the mathematics they are learning in the classroom to address and solve the complex problems they eventually will be asked to address in the “real world?”
+To answer this question, Dr. Brewer decided to develop performance tasks with the explicit purpose of putting students in the authentic role of thinker and problem solver.

 Authentic Tasks and the Skills It Takes to Solve Them

 Utilizing mathematics to solve real-world or authentic tasks requires more than the foundational skills of arithmetic and calculation.
 Authentic tasks require the knowledgeable utilization of a combination of several mathematical concepts.
 To solve these tasks, a person or team must decide on a strategy, choosing which math skills and tools to utilize and in what order.
 Once the team has determined their strategy and arrived at a solution, they must then design a clear explanation of their solution path, demonstrate and explain their thinking and articulate the reasonableness of their solution.
 In essence, students must learn to develop a persuasive argument and use precise mathematical language to provide clear mathematical evidence that supports their thinking.

 These problem-solving skills are not innate to most students.

 The Role of Intentional Practice